yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <code>Cloud & Software Engineer</code>
 <br><br>
-I’m a computer science student from the UK, who is passionate about creating solutions for real-world problems and offer a broad range of digital services.
-These include software development, data analysis & web development.
-I bring proven experience to each of these fields.
+I'm a Computer Science BSc who has proven experience in cloud technologies and development.
+Right now, I'm working on upskilling my knowledge of cloud architecture by pursuing certifications.

-- 🔭 I’m currently an intern at a private physiotherapy clinic as a cloud & software engineer.
+- 🔭 I'm currently interning at a private physiotherapy clinic as a Cloud & Software Engineer

-- 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)
+- 📄 Reach out to me: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)

-- ⚡ Fun fact: **I have been offering freelance video editing services since I was 13.**
+- ☁️ I am open to contributing to cloud-based projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">